 One of the goals of The Freechild Project is to realize the full participation of all people throughout society as equal members in decisionmaking and action.
 We have developed this model in order to represent our vision of democratic, communityoriented participation for all people.
-Individuals and organizations can use this how volunteers of all ages can be integrated as empowered, purposeful participants throughout society.
+Individuals and organizations can use this These are rungs of non-participation model to start thinking about how volunteers of all ages can be integrated as empowered, purposeful participants throughout society.